 Our health staff have specific protocols for how to engage when an incarcerated person exhibits symptoms that might be consistent with COVID-19.
 Because those symptoms are similar to other influenza like illnesses, we have long had protocols in place that call for use of personal protective equipment and isolation/quarantine when a flu-like case is suspected.
 We have updated these protocols, with guidance from the Department of Health, to ensure they are appropriate for possible COVID-19 cases.

 We also work closely with the Department of Health to conduct contact tracing within the facility when any staff or inmate is confirmed positive for COVID-19 by testing.

 We are taking a number of steps to do everything we can to prevent COVID-19 from coming into facilities while also adapting our operations with the belief that there’s a chance it might already be in a facility.
-Every person entering any DOC facility has a mandatory screening for existing symptoms and recent travel.
+Every person entering any DOC facility has a mandatory screening for existing symptoms.
 Those who are experiencing certain symptoms identified by health experts are required to go home.
 They cannot return until they are cleared by a doctor.
-In particular, the facilities are screening all staff.
-If staff have traveled to a level 3 Travel Health Notice country, they must stay home for 14 days from the time they left an area with a widespread, ongoing community spread and practice social distancing.
-Additionally, staff must also be sent home if they are experiencing a new, acute condition within the last 14 days such as fever, cough, and/or shortness of breath.
+Staff must also be sent home if they are experiencing a new, acute condition such as fever, cough, and/or shortness of breath.
 We are also implementing processes to limit admissions to only certain facilities and are implementing intensified screening, observation, and isolation protocols for new intakes.